Skip to main content

 Postural tachycardia syndrome (PoTS)

-Postural tachycardia syndrome (PoTS) is when your heart rate increases very quickly after getting up from sitting or lying down.
-It can get better with changes to your lifestyle, but some people may need treatment with medicines.
+Postural tachycardia syndrome (PoTS) is when your heart rate increases very quickly after getting up from sitting or lying down, often making you feel dizzy or lightheaded.

 Check if it's postural tachycardia syndrome (PoTS)

-Certain symptoms of postural tachycardia syndrome (PoTS) happen when you stand up and get better when you lie down, such as:
+Some symptoms happen when you stand up and can get better when you sit or lie down, such as:

 • noticeable heartbeats (heart palpitations)